 Grace Lethbridge was born in Liverpool, England in 1895.
 In 1920, she married the diplomat Sir Robert Hay-Drummond-Hay.
 He being 50 years her senior, the marriage wasn't destined to be a long one; and it was not.
 Sir Robert died in 1925, leaving behind a young, aristocratic widow who was entitled to style herself Lady Grace Drummond-Hay.

 In 1928, she managed secure a place aboard the Graf Zeppelin airship as it made its historic crossing of the North Atlantic in 1928.
 This was the first transatlantic commercial passenger flight.

 First Transatlantic Crossing

 The Graf Zeppelin left Friedrichshafen in southern Germany in the early morning of October 11, 1928.
 It arrived at Lakehurst, New Jersey four days later with a flight time of 111 hours and 44 minutes.

 The trip was quite eventful, as the flight ran into a squall line on October 13.
 The airship pitched violently upwards until brought under control by Captain Hugo Eckener.
-The crew discovered that the port fin of the craft was damaged–some of the fabric covering had been torn away.
+The crew discovered that the port fin of the craft was damaged―some of the fabric covering had been torn away.
 If repairs were not carried out, the airship was in danger of becoming uncontrollable.